LukeFlaherty/JukeNightsAndWeekends/README.md

 Building a version I can show to people, sign in and maybe blockchain flow of storing a song as nft? or just FE

+Song uploading in Toy app are protected by uniqid package